 Faith is the noun form of the word, to believe.

-Faith is the substance of things hoped for, the evidence of things not seen, Hebrews 11:1.
 Faith is the confidence, the belief, the trust in someone or something that is supported by claims and evidence (regardless of the veracity of those claims and evidence) that a person or thing can do or be what the claims and evidence demonstrate.
-Faith in the object doesn't produce capability, the object is inherently worth trusting in based on the claims and evidence made by/of the object.
+Having faith in an object doesn't produce capability, the object is inherently worth trusting in based on the claims and evidence made by/of the object.